mlsfinance/financial-reporting-engine/README.md

 Given a YAML configuration file, the engine:

 1. **Loads** price data from CSV, Excel, or Yahoo Finance (via `yfinance`)
-2. **Cleans & normalizes** the data — handles missing values, duplicates, timezone alignment, and resampling
+2. **Cleans & normalizes** the data: missing values, duplicates, timezone alignment, and resampling
-3. **Computes KPIs** — CAGR, annualized volatility, Sharpe ratio, Sortino ratio, max drawdown, rolling metrics
+3. **Computes KPIs**: CAGR, annualized volatility, Sharpe ratio, Sortino ratio, max drawdown, rolling metrics
-4. **Runs attribution analysis** — contribution per asset weighted by portfolio position
+4. **Runs attribution analysis**: contribution per asset weighted by portfolio position
-5. **Generates visualizations** — price charts, drawdown charts, rolling return/volatility charts, return distributions, boxplots
+5. **Generates visualizations**: price charts, drawdown charts, rolling return/volatility charts, return distributions, boxplots
 6. **Outputs a report** in both **PDF and HTML** with an executive summary, KPI tables, and all figures

 Each run is fully reproducible: the used config and a SHA-256 hash of the input file are saved alongside the report.